Perspective | Think of the debate as a public park. The president was polluting it.

 The analogy of public discourse to public space raises larger questions about the idea of rules and order.
 The rules posted at public parks and beaches have often been used to disenfranchise some social groups, including people of color and teenagers, targeted at their preferred ways to use social space.
 Similarly, the rules of a debate can be used for gatekeeping, to prevent open, spontaneous discourse.
 One of the invaluable design lessons still being learned is that successful public space is about improvisation and adaptation, about letting people figure out how best to use it.

-But the productive disorder of pubic space isn’t simply anarchic.
+But the productive disorder of public space isn’t simply anarchic.
 Parks don’t thrive because everybody is free to do their own thing.
 Rather, they thrive when people collaborate on doing something collectively meaningful, generally bound by unwritten but tacitly accepted rules.
 When people fail to use the poorly designed paths laid out for them on the drafting board, but lay out their own paths in the grass and use them consistently, they aren’t breaking the rules.
 Rather, they are redesigning the park — in the spirit of the original, with collective adherence to new, more functional rules.

 That isn’t what happened Tuesday night.
 Trump railed about antifa and violence on the streets, while committing rhetorical violence, in effect demonstrating through his own misbehavior the very chaos he was holding up as a boogeyman to scare voters.
 His performance was anarchic, laying waste to both the written rules of the debate — which his campaign had agreed to — and the tacit rules of productive conversation.
 In real time, with much of the nation and the world watching, he demonstrated one of the classic weaknesses of badly designed public space: that one group, or one person, can claim it, use it only for their own purposes and effectively drive others away.